Weirton, West Virginia: History

-Weirton is home to a number of sites on the National Register of Historic Places including: Johnston-Truax House, Marland Heights Park and Margaret Manson Weir Memorial Pool, People's Bank, Dr. George Rigas House, and the Peter Tarr Furnace Site.
+Weirton is home to a number of sites on the National Register of Historic Places, including the Johnston-Truax House, Marland Heights Park and Margaret Manson Weir Memorial Pool, People's Bank, Dr. George Rigas House, and the Peter Tarr Furnace Site.

 Geography

-The city of Weirton is located at 40°25′08″N 80°35′22″W (40.4189, −80.5894).
+Weirton is located at 40°25′08″N 80°35′22″W (40.4189, −80.5894).
+According to the United States Census Bureau, the city has a total area of 19.26 sqmi, of which 18.05 sqmi is land and 1.21 sqmi is water.
 It extends from the Ohio border on the west to the Pennsylvania border on the east at a point where the northern extension of West Virginia is 5 mi across.
-Therefore, it is one of only three communities in the United States that borders two other states on two sides, and its own state on the other two sides, the others being Hancock, Maryland and Memphis, Tennessee.
+While most of the city is in Hancock County, a small section of the city is in Brooke County.